 Algoma real estate guide & listings for sale

-The noise levels in Algoma are reasonably low, as the streets tend to be calm - although that is not the case near one of the railway lines.
+The noise levels in Algoma are low, as the streets tend to be tranquil - although that is not the case close to one of the railway lines.

 The preferred transportation option in Algoma is usually driving.
 It is especially convenient to park.
 In contrast, the public transit service in this part of the city is fairly poor.
 Nevertheless, there are a few bus lines crossing the neighbourhood, and the nearest bus stop is typically just around the corner.
 Algoma is not very suitable for walking because very few daily needs can be carried out on foot.

 About 55% of the units in the neighbourhood are occupied by homeowners and 45% are occupied by renters.
 In this area, roughly half of dwellings are single detached homes, while small apartment buildings and duplexes make up most of the remaining housing stock.
 Most of the housing growth in this part of the city occurred prior to the 1960s.
 This neighbourhood is primarily composed of three bedroom and two bedroom homes.

 It is easy to get to the closest supermarket on foot from most homes for sale in Algoma.
 A limited number of restaurants and cafes are available as well.
 As far as education is concerned, daycares and schools are easy to get to on foot from most properties for sale in Algoma.